This post may contain affiliate links. Please read our disclosure policy.

 Whether you're using a homemade or store-bought crust, don't forget to parbake it.
 That just means to half-bake it without the filling first.
 This step ensures your crust remains crisp and doesn't turn soggy from the pie filling.

-Should you notice the crust getting dark, just wrap the bottom of the pie pan with a bit of aluminum foil, and cover the visible crust around the edges, too.
+If you notice the pie crust getting dark in the pie dish, just wrap the bottom of the pie pan with a bit of aluminum foil, and cover the visible crust around the edges, too.
 This will shield it from the more direct heat and help to slow down the browning.

 Use cold butter in the crust